5 Popular Japanese Foods and Dishes with Mentaiko Roe

-Today I went to a 7 eleven convenience store near my house to buy lunch where I found a newly released Onigiri rice ball lined up on the shelf.
+Today I went to a 7 eleven convenience store near my house to buy lunch, where I found a newly released Onigiri rice ball lined up on the shelf.

-The salmon flakes have just the right amount of salt and the Mentaiko roe gives the salmon a little bit of kick.
-As a result, they are a good match for the onigiri.
+The salmon flakes have just the right amount of salt, and the Mentaiko roe gives them a little bit of kick.
+And as a result, they are a good match for the rice.

-This time I will talk about the delicacy and introduce 5 popular foods using it that are widely enjoyed in Japan.
+This time I will talk about the delicacy and introduce 5 popular foods and dishes using it that are widely enjoyed in Japan.

 Karashi Mentaiko (辛子明太子)

-It is made by marinating cod roe, or Alaska (walleye) pollack roe in a liquid seasoning often with ground red peppers.
+It is made by marinating cod roe or Alaska (walleye) pollack roe in a liquid seasoning, often with ground red peppers.

-When Japanese people go on a sightseeing trip to the city, many of us pick up Karashi Mentaiko for souvenirs.
+When Japanese people go on a sightseeing trip to the city, many of us pick up Karashi Mentaiko for a souvenir.

-5 Popular Japanese Foods with Mentaiko Roe
+5 Popular Japanese Foods and Dishes with Mentaiko

 Mentai Chazuke (明太茶漬け)

-The one topped with Mentaiko roe is usually called “Mentai Chazuke (明太茶漬け)” which is one of the most common Ochazuke varieties loved by Japanese people.
+The one topped with Mentaiko roe is usually called “Mentai Chazuke (明太茶漬け)” which is one of the most popular Ochazuke varieties loved by many people.

 Kamaboko is a traditional Japanese food made by steaming or baking “Surimi (すり身)” fish paste kneaded with sugar, salt, mirin, and egg white.

 The bread actually pairs well with Mentaiko because when toasted, the flavor of Mentaiko is brought out.
-Also, the Mentaiko butter matches well with rice as well.
+Also, the butter matches well with rice as well.

 In Japan, Mentaiko is commonly used in sauces, such as Mentaiko Mayonnaise and the Mentaiko dip above.